MatAtBread/nodent/README.md

-		promises:<boolean>,		// Compile in Promises mode (like 'use nodent-promises') generator:<boolean>,	// Compile in generator mode (like 'use nodent-generators') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>		// Allow 'await' on a non-Promise expression }
+		promises:<boolean>,		// Compile in Promises mode (like 'use nodent-promises') generator:<boolean>,	// Compile in generator mode (like 'use nodent-generators') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>		// Allow 'await' on non-Promise expressions }
 	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent

 Note that parsing of script tags within HTML is relatively simple - the parsing is based on regex and is therefore easily confused by JS strings that contain the text 'script', or malformed/nested tags.
 Ensure you are parsing accurate HTML to avoid these errors.
 Scripts inline in HTML do not support source-mapping at present.

-The runtime routine that should be defined on the Function.prototype in the execution environment provides compatability with Promises and is required.
-Include it in the cross-compiled file by setting `runtime:true` (above), or serve it directly from your Node application with `nodent.$asyncbind.toString()`, or for use with generators (probably not a good idea in a browser as support is limited and slow), `nodent.$asyncspawn.toString()`.
-If you're using `wrapAwait`, you'll also need to define `Object.$makeThenable` to be the function `nodent.Thenable.resolve`.
+At runtime (i.e. in the browser), you'll need to provide some support routines:

+* `Function.prototype.$asyncbind`
+* `Function.prototype.$asyncspawn` if you're using generators
+* `Object.$makeThenable` if you're using the `wrapAwait` option (see [await with a non-Promise](#await-with-a-non-promise)
-If you use await outside of an async function, you'll need to provide a globally accessible error handler, for example
+*  `wndow.$error` if you use await outside of an async function, to catch unhandled errors, for example:

+This are generated automatically in the transpiled files when you set the `runtime` option, and declared when Nodent is loaded (so they are already avaiable for use within Node).

 	// Called when an async function throws an exception during asynchronous operations
 	// and the calling synchronous function has returned.